daphneyt04/daphneyt04-homepage/README.md

 You can create your own homepage for free without notifying me by forking this project under the following conditions:

 - Add a link to [my homepage](https://www.craftz.dog/)
-- Do not use the 3d voxel dog

 Check out [LICENSE](./LICENSE) for more detail.